 - Attach the first-stage regulator.
-Ensure the second-stage regulator and the alternative air source are on the right-hand side.
+Ensure the second-stage regulator and the alternate air source (AAS) are on the right-hand side.
 Attach the low-pressure hose to the BCD power inflator.

 - Turn on the gas slowly, and open all the way.

-- Breathe on the second-stage regulator and alternative air source.
+- Breathe on the second-stage regulator and AAS

 - Check the submersible pressure gauge (SPG) while breathing on the second stage and ensure the pressure gauge indication needle does not move.
 (If it does move when breathing on the second stage, the cylinder pillar valve has not been opened fully or there is a fault.)